colinjoygeorge/My-Closet/README.md

 # My-Closet
-Mobile App for AR based Closet emulation, to come uo with combinations of outfits
+Mobile App for AR based Closet emulation, to come up with combinations of outfits